Sigvert Grubbe House: Mortensen family, 1830s1910s

 The property was listed as Strandgade 28&Wildersgade 41 in 1859 when house numbering by street was introduced as a supplement to the old cadastral numbers by quarter.
 Wildersgade 39 was also acquired by Mortensen.
-In 1873, he constructed a new side wing and rear wing as stables and remises.
+In 1873, he constructed a new side wing and rear wing as stables and premises.

 Strandgade 28 was home to 40 residents at the 1880 census.
 Søren Carl Mortensen resided on the ground floor with his wife, four daughters and one maid.
 Jens Erlandsen Petersen, a military officer (stabssergant), resided on the second floor with his wife Marie Emilie Petersen and their three children (aged 14 to 22).
-Lovise Olsen (née Mortensen), proproetor of the tavern in the basement, resided in the associated dwelling with her daughter Laura Marie Olsen and three lodgers.
+Lovise Olsen (née Mortensen), proprietor of the tavern in the basement, resided in the associated dwelling with her daughter Laura Marie Olsen and three lodgers.
 Bodil Nielsen, a widow, resided in the rear wing with her daughter Anna Vilhelmine Nielsen and one lodger (coachman).

 In 1910, Mortensen also purchased Strandgade 30.